Germany bans big events until October despite COVID decline

 Protests and demonstrations will continue to be allowed, but the document said authorities must take steps to reduce the infection risks there.

-In northern Germany, one of Germany’s biggest meat processors, Toennes, said it had was shutting an abattoir in Guetersloh after some 400 of its workers tested positive for the new coronavirus.
+In northern Germany, one of Germany’s biggest meat processors, Toennies, said it had was shutting an abattoir in Guetersloh after some 400 of its workers tested positive for the new coronavirus.

 The local authority closed schools and kindergartens as a precaution.